 - Providing regulatory clarity and protections against known risks

 - Ensuring that hydraulic fracturing using diesel fuels is properly permitted

 - Ensuring the safe management of wastewater, stormwater, and other wastes from hydraulic fracturing activities

 - Addressing air quality impacts associated with hydraulic fracturing activities

 Improving our Scientific Understanding of Hydraulic Fracturing

-EPA's study of hydraulic fracturing and its potential impact on drinking water resources: EPA is undertaking a national study to understand the potential impacts of hydraulic fracturing on drinking water resources.
-The study will include a review of published literature, analysis of existing data, scenario evaluation and modeling, laboratory studies, and case studies.
-EPA released a progress report in December 2012 and released a final draft assessment report for peer review and comment in June 2015; and the final report in December 2016.
+EPA's study of hydraulic fracturing and its potential impact on drinking water resources: EPA studied the relationship between hydraulic fracturing for oil and gas and drinking water resources.
+The study includes a review of published literature, analysis of existing data, scenario evaluation and modeling, laboratory studies, and case studies.
+EPA released a progress report in December 2012; a final draft assessment report for peer review and comment in June 2015; and the final report in December 2016.
 EPA’s report concludes that hydraulic fracturing activities can impact drinking water resources under some circumstances and identifies factors that influence these impacts.

 Providing Regulatory Clarity and Protections against Known Risks

 - Stress on surface water and ground water supplies from the withdrawal of large volumes of water used in drilling and hydraulic fracturing;